NSLS-II-BMM/BeamlineManual/docs/intro.rst

 .. role:: brown

 **Bottom line**
-   + Positions of common sample motors
+   + The positions of several common sample motors
-   + size of sample slits
+   + The size of the sample slits
-   + the element currently in the reference position
+   + The element currently in the reference position
-   + the state of the instrument being used |nd| in this example, *the ex-situ* sample wheel
+   + The state of the instrument being used |nd| in this example, *the ex-situ* sample wheel
-   + the :brown:`brown` block at the end is a heartbeat monitor to visually verify that the dashboard is functioning correctly
+   + The :brown:`brown` block at the end is a heartbeat monitor to visually verify that the dashboard is functioning correctly

 .. todo:: Document cadashboard in appendix of this manual.